 Sustainable agriculture, fishing and livestock have been introduced to relieve deforestation pressure on the local community.

-Our health, education and social programs have improved the well-being of thousands of residents.
+The health, education and social programs co-created with our locally hired employees have improved the well-being of thousands of residents.

-Nearly 3,000 people so far have received health services from the various medical programs we have created and support.
+Nearly 3,000 people so far have received health services from the various medical programs we have been able to fund and support.
 These include the mobile medical clinic, vaccination services, emergency medical response system, HIV testing and health education workshops.

 Over 8,500 students have received learning kits and school supplies distributed to over 51 villages.